azuline/blossom/frontend/foundation/lib/README.md

   Similar to Array.filter, but for objects.
 - `flattenRecord`: Flatten a nested record into a record of maxdepth=1.
   Concatenate keys such that `flattenRecord({a: {b: 1}}) -> {"a.b": 1}`.
+- `mergeRefs`: Merge multiple React refs into a single ref.

 The hooks are: